U.S. issues travel warning for Israel with Iran attack believed to be imminent and fear Gaza war could spread

 U.S. "really trying to avoid war"

-The U.S. sent a senior general to Israel this week to coordinate with the close American ally on any response it might make to an Iranian attack and, speaking Friday on "CBS Mornings," America's top military officer said, "we're really trying to avoid war."
+The U.S. sent a senior general to Israel this week to coordinate with the close American ally on any response it might make to an Iranian attack.
+Speaking Friday on "CBS Mornings," America's top military officer said, "we're really trying to avoid war."

 "This is part of the dialogue that I have with my counterparts within the region, to include the Israeli chief of defense, who I talked to yesterday," said Joint Chiefs chairman Gen. Charles Q. Brown, Jr., adding that the U.S. military was "doing things not only to prevent a war, but at the same time, one of my primary things is to make sure all the forces in the region are protected."